meytiii/gitgud-platinum-tracker/README.md

 # GitGud Tracker

-A unified, interactive web-based checklist for tracking 100% completion (Platinum trophies) across the Dark Souls series.
+A unified, interactive web-based checklist for tracking 100% completion across the soulslike games.

 ## Supported Games
-* [x] Dark Souls: Remastered
+* [x] Dark Souls: Remastered (DLC not required for platinum)
-* [x] Dark Souls II: Scholar of the First Sin
+* [x] Dark Souls II: Scholar of the First Sin (Its kinda different from the original version because the DLC stuff count as trophies too)
-* [x] Dark Souls III: The Fire Fades Edition
+* [x] Dark Souls III: The Fire Fades Edition (DLC not required for platinum)
 * [ ] Elden Ring (Planned)
+* [ ] Sekiro (Soon!! :D)
+* [ ] Bloodborne (will come later!)

 ## Features
 * **Granular Tracking:** Every boss, ring, miracle, pyromancy, and sorcery.